sparkison/m3u-editor/README.md

 A simple `m3u` playlist editor, similar to **xteve** or **threadfin**, with `epg` management.

 > [!TIP]
 > Has been tested on large playlist ([https://github.com/iptv-org/iptv](https://github.com/iptv-org/iptv)), with up to 10000+ channels.
-Note that larger lists will take longer to sync (likely a closer to a minute for every ~10k channels, depending on the list.
-Some import quicker than others.).
+Note that larger lists will take longer to sync (it takes aproximately 1s for every 1000 channels.).

 ## How It Works